RagnarB83/ash-documentation/docs/basic-examples.rst

 We can define theory levels using any theory level defined in ASH that has a valid interface to an external QM or MM program.
 See :doc:`QM-interfaces`, :doc:`MM-interfaces` and :doc:`module_QM-MM`

-The syntax can very different for different theory levels.
+The syntax can be very different for different theory levels.

 *Defining an ORCATheory level:*